ARTS-Laboratory/Compact-NMR/5mm_tube_sample_holder/README.md

 1. Parts glued together

 ## V2.
 1. Parts held together with screws and nuts.
+1. All held together with 3 mm hardware.